The Mercedes C-Class has sharpened up its act and in doing so has become a force to be reckoned with. Jonathan Crouch reports.

 Market and Model

 As for equipment, well that's more generous than it used to be.
 Media connectivity will be important to likely customers, so every C-Class comes as standard with an 'Audio 20' multimedia system featuring two USB ports, an SD card reader, Bluetooth connection and media interface.
-Many though will want to upgrade to the 'COMAND Online' system that boasts fast 3D hard-disc navigation and access to a Concierge service that'll connect you through to help with every aspect of your journey.
+Many though will want to upgrade to the 10.25-inch 'COMAND Online' centre-dash screen that boasts fast 3D hard-disc navigation and access to a Concierge service that'll connect you through to help with every aspect of your journey.
+This can connect into a 12.3-inch digital cockpit display.
 There's now an optional wireless charger and an 'Energizing' comfort control system that links various interior functions to create a series of relaxing themes.
 Plus there are now two optional audio upgrade choices - a 9-speaker 225-watt set-up and the top Burmester surround sound system.
 Safety-wise, 'Active Brake Assist' autonomous braking is standard.
 And there's an optional 'Driving Assistance' package that delivers the 'Active Distance Assist DISTRONIC' system enabling 'level 2' autonomous driving capability.

 Cost of Ownership

 As for the new 2.0-litre diesel engine fitted to the C220d, well it performs to the latest super-stringent Euro 6d-TEMP standard and uses a particularly efficient 'step recess' combustion process - named after the shape of the combustion case in the piston.
 Internal friction is also reduced here - by around 25% - and the engine's more compact, leading to significant efficiency benefits.
-What else?
+A C220d saloon 2WD model on standard wheels manages up to 61.4mpg on the combined cycle and CO2 emissions of 117g/km.
+What else might potential C-Class buyers need to know?
 Well maintenance costs will be kept down thanks to an ASSYST Plus service indicator on the dash that'll calculates precisely when a dealer visit might be needed.
 And residual values will be as high if not higher than anything else in the class.